Corporate Tax Basics In Australia

-- Summaries from managed investment funds
+- Detailed accounts summaries from several managed investment funds

 - Receipts or invoices for expense claims and repairs

-- Tenant and rental record
+- Tenant and housing arrangement file

 - Spouse’s income (if you have one)

-5. How is income tax calculated?
+5. How exactly is the tax on income determined?

 Gross Tax Payable=Taxable Income multiplied by tax rates.